libby2cm/wsl-configs/README.md

 ## Visitor Tracking

-This solution is used for tracking //approximate// visitor attendance by means of Unifi Protect object detection, FPP & Home Assistant.
+This solution is used for tracking *approximate* visitor attendance by means of Unifi Protect object detection, FPP & Home Assistant.

 ### Prerequisites: